jigx-com/jigx-docs/docs/Using the app/Profile.md

 ## Personal information

-Personal information shows the logged-in user's full name, email, and profile picture.&#x20;
+Personal information shows the logged-in user's full name, email, and profile picture.

-- You can change your profile picture by clicking on the plus icon.&#x20;
+- You can change your profile picture by clicking on the plus icon.
-- Delete your account - Once deleted, you are logged out of the Jigx App, and your account is deleted from Jigx Management. &#x20;
+- Delete your account - Once deleted, you are logged out of the Jigx App, and your account is deleted from Jigx Management.

 ## Settings